Scrap my caravan in Salisbury — what it costs and how to book

 Getting a quote

-Contact us at scrapmycaravan.uk.
+Contact us at .
 Tell us your postcode, whether it's a touring or static caravan, roughly when it was made, and its condition.
 Photos help considerably — they let us quote accurately and reduce questions on the day.

 What happens on collection day